Roofstock Review: Turnkey Single-Family Rental Properties

 - How do I make sure I don’t get stuck with “the worst management company ever” and wind up with more work/stress than I bargained for?
 Few people say they love their management company, and that scares me.

-- How can I set it up such that I do the last amount of work possible, today and into the future?
+- How can I set it up such that I do the last amount of work possible, today and in the future?
 Simply put, I ain’t got time for that shit.

 - Does my ass need to be the only one on the line?
 Is there anyone that will stake their reputation on my continued success?